 #18.
 Loose Waves

-Voluminous hair is evocative of vintage style, even when the style has a more modern twist.
-Create voluminous loose waves by curling your hair with an iron, then brushing through it with a paddle brush.
+Voluminous hair is evocative of retro style, even when the style has a more modern twist.
+Create voluminous loose waves with an iron, then brushing through it with a paddle brush.

 #19.
 Blue ‘Do